runeksvendsen/paychanjs-client/README.md

 Get the P2SH Bitcoin address for a given redeemScript.
-Funds sent to the returned address can be redeemed by a Bitcoin transaction input fulfilling the specified redeemScript.
+Funds sent to the returned address can be redeemed by a Bitcoin transaction input which fulfills the specified redeemScript.

 **Parameters**